 Skip to main content

-An intro the highway networks of Oahu and Maui
+An intro the highway networks of Hawaii

 Prior to the Statehood the first signed highways within Hawaii Territory came into existence during World War II.
 During World War II the territory of Hawaii saw an influx of military activity following the attack on Pearl Harbor on December 7, 1941.
 Numerous Military Routes and early Hawaii Routes were signed through the Hawaiian Territory to aid military personnel in navigating the islands.
 Military Highways were assigned US Route style shields whereas lesser highways were assigned an early variation of what is now the Hawaii Route Spade.

-On August 21, 1959, Hawaii became the 50th State which saw it's profile rise significantly.
+On August 21, 1959, Hawaii became the 50th State which saw its profile rise significantly.
 The Interstate System in Hawaii was authorized as part of the 1960 Statehood Act.
 The 1960 Statehood Act authorized Interstates H-1, H-2 and H-3 on the Island of Oahu.
 Interstate H-4 was proposed as a supplemental freeway in Honolulu during 1968 but was never approved for construction.

 Interstate H-2 was fully completed and opened to traffic February 21, 1977, which was followed by Intestate H-1 being fully completed by May 1986.
 On April 6, 1988, the Honolulu Division Administrator of the Hawaii Department of Transportation submitted a request to the Federal Highway Administration to add entirety of Hawaii Route 78 and the Moanalua Freeway to the Interstate System as Interstate H-1A.
 On November 1, 1989, The Federal Highway Administration informed the Hawaii Department of Transportation that Hawaii Route 78/Moanalua Freeway was approved to be added to the Interstate System as Interstate H-1A.
 On December 8, 1990, the AASHTO Executive Committee approved the designation of Interstate H-201 on the Moanalua Freeway.